Code-Institute-Submissions/Leliarkelly-ManchesterUnitedQuiz/README.md

 As a user I want:

 To play a fun and easy to use quiz.
-Clear instructions on how to use the quiz.
 To test my knowledge of Manchester United .
-To see my total score and compare to the correct answers To be able to easily repeat the quiz if I want to try again.
+To get my total score and compare to the correct answers To be able to easily repeat the quiz if I want to try again.

 As a developer I want:

-Easily add new questions to the questions list without updaing the code.
+Easily add new questions and images to the questions array without updating the undelying code.

 <h2>Testing</h2>

-During development i continuously user tested.
-I extensively used console.log to understand what my code at each line code and correct.
+During development I continuously user tested.
+I extensively used console.log to help me understand what my code was doing.
-I recruited some testers to test my application as a user to text each possible scenario

-I carried out unit testing

-I carried out testing on different devices.
+I recruited some testers to test my application on different application I carried out testing on different devices.

-I code checked on JSHINT which returned no errors
+I code checked on JSHINT which returned no errors.
+I validated the markup and css code using: W3C Validator and Jigsaw Validator and return no errors

 <h2>Wireframes</h2>